-As depicted in Figure 2-1 and Table 2-1, investment in clean energy development increased substantially over the 10-year analysis period.
-For example, renewable energy project investment in 2016 was \$2,397.3 million, which was about 123 times the size of 2007's \$19.5 million.
-The combined clean energy investment for 2015 and 2016 accounts for 59% of the total cumulative clean energy investment from 2007 to 2016.
+As depicted in Figure 2-1 and Table 2-1, investment in clean energy development increased substantially over the 12-year analysis period.
+For example, renewable energy project investments in 2017 and 2018 were over \$2.6 billion and \$2.2 billion respectively.
+Annual investments have been declining over the past 3 years.
+Falling 27% from the peak in 2015 of nearly \$3 billion.
+The combined clean energy investment for 2017 and 2018 accounts for 29% of the total cumulative clean energy investment from 2007 to 2018.

-All dollar values are presented in real 2013 terms.
+&lt;sup>4 All dollar values are presented in real 2013 terms.
 Nominal values were adjusted using the U.S. city average annual consumer price index on all items, developed by the Bureau of Labor Statistics.